Food Cupboard Collection

-Our May Food Collection will be on the weekend of April 30th & May 1st.
-And right now our food cupboard is in great need of the following items:
+Our March Collection will be on the weekend of March 4 & 5.
+And at this time, our food cupboard is in great need of the following items:

-Also, we remember that we are unable to use the following:
+Because we still get the following, please remember that we are unable to use the following:

 Baby items – Catholic Social Services in Norristown can really use them!